 Academics, of course, are a priority, but there is also a high priority on art, both applied and performing, and music, be it individual instruments or choral performances.
 Still there is room for athletics and community service.
 The education is broad, and it encourages students to drink deeply from as much of it as they are able.
 Classical is not a single course meal that pigeon-holes students into a specialization, nor is it a casserole that mixes together a little sampling of a few things, but it is a glorious feast that sets before the student rich and satisfying portions of foods he might never even have heard of but that he is nonetheless urged to taste—yes, and taste them all.

-No better example of what I am talking about comes to mind than a partial rundown here of what Trinitas students have accomplished this year.
+No better example of what I am talking about comes to mind than a partial rundown here of what Trinitas students undertake over the course of a single academic year.
 I ask you to forgive me ahead of time if I sound a little boasty, but again, these students always amaze me.

 Academics

-In a school wherein academic standards are high and the academic program is challenging, nearly one-quarter of Trinitas students will receive awards for making all A’s for the entire school year.
-Another one-third of the student body will have made all A’s and B’s.
-There are no multiple choice tests here, no electives that give students a goof-off hour, only writing and public speaking and grammar and classical languages and logic and rhetoric and calculus and …
+In a school wherein academic standards are high and the academic program is challenging, many Trinitas students will receive awards for making all A’s and B's for the entire school year.
+When you consider that there are no multiple choice tests here, no electives that give students a goof-off hour, only writing and public speaking and grammar and classical languages and logic and rhetoric and calculus, etc., that reality becomes all the more impressive.
+Of course, grades are simply an indicator of learning.
+The true intellectual growth of Trinitas students comes from their reading the great books, discussing the great ideas in their classrooms with their classmates and teachers, and having their appetites slowly formed over time toward that which is true, good, and beautiful.

 Athletics

-We are a school of fewer than 150 students.
-The next smallest school in our conference is larger than us by about one third.
+We are a school of fewer than 200 students.
+Most years, we are the smallest school in our athletic conference by a significant margin.
 We are the only school in our conference that does not allow homeschool students to play on our teams to broaden the pool of players.
 We allow our teams only three touches per week—no matter the combination of practices and games, they only meet three times per week.
-Yet our volleyball and baseball teams won their conference championships, and the soccer team was conference runner-up.
-Those are the only three sports we participated in this year.
+Yet our volleyball, baseball, soccer, and cross-country teams are competitive and even occasionally win regional and district championships.
+Even with all of the restrictions we place on athletics to keep our priorities in line, our scholar-athletes rise to the challenge.

 Drama